This post may contain affiliate links. Please see my disclosure policy.

 The crust and crumble topping can be made 1-2 days in advance.
 You can also assemble the entire pie in advance.
 Freeze the assembled pie for 1 hour (uncovered), then wrap with plastic wrap and a layer of foil, and freeze up to 2 months.

-When you’re ready to bake, remove the plastic wrap and foil and transfer the pie directly from the freezer to the oven.
-Place frozen pie on preheated baking sheet and bake as directed.
+When you’re ready to bake, remove the plastic wrap and foil.
+Transfer the pie directly from the freezer to the oven, no thawing required.
+Place frozen pie on a preheated baking sheet and bake as directed.

 Brown Butter Dutch Apple Pie